The Journey to Hybrid Cloud

-So what does such a unified hybrid infrastructure management look like?
+So what does such unified hybrid infrastructure management look like?
 An effective solution should comprise several layers.

 - Technology platforms, across public and on-premise/hosted infrastructure, which enable rather than hinder the journey to optimized hybrid infrastructure

-- Integration of solutions to a central management console, and since new services come online all the time, focus on flexibility and extensibility as much as depth of coverage at first deployment
+- Integration of solutions to a central management console, and since new services come online all the time, focus on flexibility and extensibility as much as the depth of coverage at first deployment

 - Provisioning and deprovisioning, to ensure that as teams change, there is no legacy of forgotten access or, worse, privileged accounts

 - Discovery of solutions already deployed, to identify previously unknown cloud applications in use, and move them to a managed state with integrated security and user provisioning